 For organizations who need to review their existing information security defenses, NFF offers a comprehensive Security Architecture Consultation service.
 This “High touch” engagement assesses the capabilities and requirements throughout the network, and provides a single view of what is needed to build an end-to-end security architecture to meet organizational goals.

 NFF also offers a Network Threat Assessment.
 This is a network traffic capture for over 2 weeks.
-At the conclusion of this capture, NFF will analyze and create a report of all application traffic, intrusions, transferred malware, and other suspicious traffic types (botnets, C2, phishing, ransomware etc.) that occurred over this time frame.
-This report will provide immediate actionable intelligence as well as a clear understanding of the value of NFF’s security defense solutions.
+At the conclusion of this capture, NFF analyzes and creates a report of all application traffic, intrusions, transferred malware, and other suspicious traffic types (botnets, C2, phishing, ransomware etc.) that occurred over this time frame.
+This report provides actionable intelligence as well as a clear understanding of the value of NFF’s security defense solutions.